Gatecrashers give Charlie a headache

 From the pool he fished out various items of clothing, including knickers and the outdoor furniture.

-He was so tired, but the thought of being found out spurred him on.
+He was exhausted, but the thought of being found out spurred him on.

 It was now ten am.
 He had two more hours.